sanjaycode95/Python--Dsa-program/Linked_list/README.md

 - Linked list is linear data structure
 - It store the element
 - Element has two major part
-data:store the current data<br>
+data:store the current data.<br>
 next:store the address of next element in list and it connecting link between two element
 # Linked list operation
 ## Reverse_linked_list
-- Reverse the linked by reversing address stored in element
+- Reverse the linked list by reversing address stored in element
 ## insert_new_element
 - Insert the new element at specific position
 ## Delet_element